Community Garden supplies fresh produce to San Antonio Food Bank

 While most of Palo Alto College has been operating remotely, its Community Garden has been quietly thriving, yielding crops, and persisting in its mission to feed the community.

-During regular operations, the food harvested from the Community Garden goes to community members or is donated to the College's food pantry.
+During regular operations, the Community Garden's food harvest goes to community members or is donated to the College's food pantry.

-Since the move to remote operations as a result of the COVID-19 pandemic, horticulture instructor Rose Flores and lab technician Samantha Abney have continued to look after the garden, taking turns watering, weeding, and checking for pests.
+Since moving to remote operations due to the COVID-19 pandemic, horticulture instructor Rose Flores and lab technician Samantha Abney have continued to look after the garden, taking turns watering, weeding, and checking for pests.

 "When everything closed on campus, I realized this garden was just left here with old winter crops, and there wasn't anybody that was going to be able to use it," said Flores.